-We all know that Magnetic Hill in ladakh defies gravity but what is the theory behind?
-The truth behind the mysterious Magnetic Hill of Ladakh is explained by many theories.
+We all know that Magnetic Hill in Ladakh defies gravity but what is the theory behind?
+Many theories explain the truth behind the mysterious Magnetic Hill of Ladakh.
 Let us look at them one by one this section

 The Myth – Road to Heaven

 The local people of Ladakh believe that this magnetic hill near Leh was once a road that led people straight to heaven.
 The ones who were worthy were pulled directly to heaven through the road, and the ones who were not considered deserving could not make it there.